-- In a skillet, over medium heat, melt 1 tbsp butter and cook the leek until softened, about 5 minutes.
+- In a skillet, over medium heat, melt 1 tablespoon butter and cook the leek until softened, about 5 minutes.

 - Increase the heat to medium high then add the mushrooms and cook, stirring often, until the liquid they have released is evaporated, then add the soy sauce and cook until evaporated, then set aside.

-- Melt the 3 tbsp of butter in a heavy saucepan over low heat, then whisk in the flour and cook, whisking constantly, for about 3 minutes.
+- Melt the 3 tablespoon of butter in a heavy saucepan over low heat, then whisk in the flour and cook, whisking constantly, for about 3 minutes.